Appeals and Applications

 Appeals of Monetary Orders and Licensing to Carry on Business

 Liquor Licence MattersAdjudicating alcohol and gaming matters rests with LAT, independently of the regulator, Alcohol Gaming Commission of Ontario (AGCO).
-Individuals or businesses who are applying for a licence, or are licensed, under the Liquor Licence Act and who dispute a Notice of Proposal (NOP) issued by the AGCO may appeal to LAT.
+Individuals or businesses who are applying for a licence, or are licensed, under the Liquor Licence and Control Act, 2019 and who dispute a Notice of Proposal (NOP) issued by the AGCO may appeal to LAT.
 Individuals or businesses who dispute an Order of Monetary Penalty (OMP) may also appeal to the Tribunal.
 For more information, refer to the Information Sheet on Appealing a Notice of Proposal, Notice of Proposed Order or Order of Monetary Penalty issued by the Alcohol and Gaming Commission of Ontario (AGCO).